 - 1. To inform the student of all regulations governing the degree sought.
 It should be noted, however, that this does not absolve the student from the responsibility of informing himself/herself concerning these regulations. - 2.
 To conduct the Graduate Qualifying Examination and to discuss and approve the proposed dissertation project and the plans for carrying it out.
-The entire Supervisory Committee must participate in the oral portion of the examination in compliance with Graduate Council policies, whereby the Chair or co-Chair must be physically present and the other members are permitted to participate from remote sites via technological means.
+The entire Supervisory Committee must participate in the oral portion of the examination in compliance with Graduate School policies, whereby the Chair or co-Chair must be physically present, and the other members are permitted to participate from remote sites via technological means.
 This examination must be given on campus.
-(See Graduate Qualifying Examination section) - 3.
+(See Section 3.6.3) - 3.
 To provide feedback to the student via formal evaluation at least once a year and via S/U grades awarded for the research courses 7979 and 7980.
 The Chair should complete the formal review (see GAO or HR for form), in consultation with the Supervisory Committee, and submit this form as instructed. - 4.
-To formally meet at least once when the work on the dissertation is at least 50% completed to review procedure, progress, and expected results and to make suggestions for completion - 5.
+To formally meet at least once when the work on the dissertation is at least 50% completed to review procedure, progress, and expected results and to make suggestions for completion. - 5.
 To meet when the dissertation is completed and conduct the final oral examination to assure that the dissertation is a piece of original research and a contribution to knowledge.
-The entire Supervisory Committee must participate in the final examination in compliance with Graduate Council policies, whereby the Chair or co-Chair must be physically present and the other members are permitted to participate from remote sites via technological means.
+The entire Supervisory Committee must participate in the final examination in compliance with Graduate School policies, whereby the Chair or co-Chair must be physically present and the other members are permitted to participate from remote sites via technological means.
 Only members of the official supervisory committee may sign the dissertation and they must approve the dissertation unanimously (see Graduate Catalog).

-3.6.1.3.
-Meetings
+3.6.1.3 Interaction with the Supervisory Committee

 The student must schedule annual meetings (or even semi-annual as the student advances into their 3-5th year) with their Supervisory Committee.
 These meetings can be one-on-one or collective.
-Meeting with the student's Supervisory Committee is a critical and required component in progression towards the Dissertation.
+Meeting with the student's Supervisory Committee is a critical and required component in progression towards the dissertation.
 As such, regular communication is important to ensure adequate time for feedback prior to defending.
+Students are strongly encouraged to submit manuscripts to committee members for review prior to submission for publication.

-3.6.2.
-Departmental Comprehensive Examination
+3.7 Departmental Comprehensive Examination